RetroAchievements/docs/docs/developer-docs/flags/addhits-subhits.md

 # `AddHits` and `SubHits`

-**NOTE**: This technique is not needed for simple games, so it is not mandatory for jr-devs.

 `AddHits` and `SubHits` can be chosen in the Flag column of the Achievement Editor.

 The `AddHits`/`SubHits` conditions do not have to be true for the achievement to trigger.
 They modify the [hit count](/developer-docs/hit-counts) of another condition, which does have to be true for the achievement to trigger.
 The sequence of conditions is referred to as a `AddHits` chain (even if it contains `SubHits`).